-If you wish to shorten the walk (6 kms), stop at Pont Alexandre III and head for the nearest métro stations:
+If you wish to shorten the walk (6 km), stop at Pont Alexandre III and head for the nearest métro stations:

 - Invalides (lines 8, 13, RER C).
 Cross the Pont Alexandre III and walk on the esplanade until the crossroad with rue de l’Université.
 Turn left and you’ll find the métro entrance a few metres ahead.

-- If you don’t fancy taking the métro at Champs-Élysées Clemenceau, why not walking the whole length of the Champs-Élysées to the Arc de Triomphe!
+- If you don’t fancy taking the métro at Champs-Élysées Clemenceau, why not walk the whole length of the Champs-Élysées to the Arc de Triomphe!